rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 return `Ordering::Greater`, because 50 is greater than 38. `Ordering::Greater`
 is the value that the `match` expression gets.
-It looks at the first arm’s pattern, `Ordering::Less`, but the value `Ordering::Greater` does not match `Ordering::Les`s.
+It looks at the first arm’s pattern, `Ordering::Less`, but the value `Ordering::Greater` does not match `Ordering::Less`.
 So it ignores the code in that arm and moves to the next arm.
-The next arm’s pattern, `Ordering::Greater`, **does** match `Ordering::Greater`!
+The next arm’s pattern, `Ordering::Greater`, *does* match `Ordering::Greater`!
 The associated code in that arm will execute and print `Too big!` to the screen.
 The `match` expression ends because it has no need to look at the last arm in this particular scenario.